 Jamie Burleson joined Lions after stints at Florida and South Carolina

 Lions win first Big Ten series with two wins vs. Iowa

-In just seven years at the helm of the Penn State baseball program, head coach Robbie Wine has anchored the Nittany Lions into one of the most consistent teams in the Big Ten.
+In just eight years at the helm of the Penn State baseball program, head coach Robbie Wine has anchored the Nittany Lions into one of the most consistent teams in the Big Ten.
 Wine, the school's 13th coach of all-time, has turned the school's first intercollegiate athletic squad into one that continues to reach new heights.
 The Lions have been deemed as one of the most progressive teams in the nation by various college baseball media.

 In 2008, Wine became the first coach in school history to produce back-to-back top three finishes in the Big Ten.
 After a slow start to the season, the squad staged a dramatic rally to shut out Indiana and Iowa en route to 17 conference wins and the third seed in the proceeding tournament.
 From 2007-08, the Nittany Lions maintained a .600 winning percentage against Big Ten opposition.

 Penn State followed those efforts with 25 more wins in 2009.
 It was the third straight season of at least 25 victories, one of only four Big Ten squads to do so.
 After a hot start, the Nittany Lions struggled down the stretch, but a number of bright spots included a win against 21st-ranked Minnesota in the season-finale which prevented the Golden Gophers from winning the Big Ten Regular Season Championship.
 Penn State also defeated eventual NCAA Tournament participants Indiana and Ohio State and took two-of-three from perennial power Michigan.